abhi93shekJha/python_concepts/methods_in_python.md

 ## Class Decorators:

-Adds extra instance variables, methods to an existing class.
+- Adds extra instance variables, methods to an existing class.
+- The extra attributes and behaviours get added when the class is defined or loaded.
-Modifies an existing method as well.
+- Modifies an existing method as well.

 More information in the code.